Lily’s Garden ads have transformed the world of mobile game marketing. Some love it, some hate it, but nobody can look

 As you might have guessed, the makeover ends badly for Lily, who ends up looking a lot like her mother.

-But, regardless of the different ad variations, the central part of all Lily’s Garden ads are always stories.
+But, regardless of the different ad variations, the central part of all Lily’s Garden ads is always the story.
 This approach is obviously working incredibly well, so it makes sense to go all-in on it.

 Finally, I wanted to include an example of a Lily’s Garden ad that follows established mobile game advertising trends.
 Even though this game’s advertising strategy is quite innovative, it still relies on tried and true video ad techniques.

 I’m talking about the notorious mini-game ads, popularized by publishers like Playrix and adopted by countless other mobile game advertisers.
 Many players are vocal about how much they hate these types of ads, as they’re often misleading.
 Hate them or love them, they work.
 Do you really think big game publishers would pay huge sums of money to run ads that don’t convert users?

 According to SocialPeta, a leading mobile ad intelligence platform, this mini-game ad is one of the top-performing ads for this game – it has more than 800k impressions.
 (Get SocialPeta by clicking on this link!)

 The mini-game is about getting water to a thirsty horse.
 Seems simple enough, right?

 Well, that’s not what mobile game ads want you to believe.
 Three out of three attempts to get water to the horse are unsuccessful and the poor horse ends up drinking lava.
 This is standard for mini-game ads – they tend to consist of failed attempts, even though the tasks are painfully simple.

 But even though it might irritate some people, it works for others, which is why including mini-game ads in your advertising strategy might not be such a bad idea.